manjukl/hello-world/README.md

 # hello-world
 My first repository
 Hi Human!
-Fist time usinf Github.
+Fist time using Github.
 This should be fun!